castep-docs/workshop/docs/workshop/00_starting.md

 `castep-serial castep.serial Si2`

+To run castep in parallel using 16 core (the maximum for these virutal machines) with same Si2 seedname, type

+`castep-mpi mpirun -n 16 castep.mpi Si2`

+Note that the `castep-serial` and `castep-mpi` parts that the start of the above lines are particular to these virtual machines for the tutorial.
+Running castep on your own machines would typically involve either `castep.serial Si2` for the serial version or `mpirun -n 4 castep.mpi Si2` for the parallel version.

 ## Summary of useful commands

 * `mv`   - rename (or move) a file eg. `mv oldfile newfile`